Real moduli space of stable rational curves revised: Recognizing the Hopf structure of and of

 \subsection{Fibrant dgca model for $\TwoPois_d$ via "odd" graphs}

 We say that a vertex in a directed graph is \emph{odd} (respectively \emph{even}) if the number of outgoing edges is odd (resp. even).
-An oriented graph from $\fGraphs_{d}^{\orient}$ is called \emph{odd} if for each internal vertex the number of outgoing edges is odd.
-Notice that the subset of oriented graphs containing at least one \emph{even} internal vertex forms an operadic ideal in $\fGraphs_d^{\orient}$ closed under the differential.
-We denote the quotient operad of $\fGraphs_{d}^{\orient}$ by this ideal $\fGraphs_d^{\orient,\odd}$.
-The notation shall indicate that it is spanned by oriented graphs with only odd internal vertices. \begin{lemma} The suboperad $\Graphs^{\orient,\odd}_{d}\subset \fGraphs^{\orient,\odd}_{d}$ spanned by odd graphs whose internal vertices are at least trivalent is quasiisomorphic to the full operad of odd graphs $\fGraphs^{\orient,\odd}_{d}$. \end{lemma} \begin{proof} Notice that there are only two possibility of an internal odd vertex $v$ of an odd graph $\Gamma$ not to be trivalent: \begin{itemize} \item $v$ is of valency $1$ and has exactly one outgoing edge; \item $v$ is of valency $2$ and has one incoming and one outgoing edge. \end{itemize} These two possibilities are covered by usual spectral sequence argument related to the filtration of $\fGraphs$ given by the length of \emph{antenna's} (a directed path consisting of bivalent vertices). \end{proof}
+An oriented graph from $\Graphs_{d}^{\orient}$ is called \emph{odd} if for each internal vertex the number of outgoing edges is odd.
+We denote by $\Graphs_d^{\orient,\odd,\dual}\subset \Graphs_d^{\orient,\dual}$ the dg Hopf sub-cooperad spanned by odd graphs.
+To check that this is indeed a dg Hopf sub-cooperad note that the contraction of an edge connecting two odd vertices necessarily produces an odd vertex, hence $\Graphs_d^{\orient,\odd,\dual}$ is closed under the differential.
+Closedness under the cooperad structure and commutative product is clear since these operations do not change the out-valence of internal vertices.